Uzomaaa/English_TTS_Web_App/README.md

-# Project Title:
-# Text-to-Speech App in Nigerian Languages – Team English
+# Text-to-Speech App in Nigerian Languages

 # Overview

 This project is a simple Text-to-Speech (TTS) web application that allows users to type English text and hear it spoken aloud using AI-generated voices from the ElevenLabs API.
-Our team focused on the English language, which serves as Nigeria’s official language and the most widely used for communication across sectors.
+I focused on the English language, which serves as Nigeria’s official language and the most widely used for communication across sectors.
-We also tested how well the ElevenLabs API handles other Nigerian languages such as Yoruba, Igbo, and Pidgin English.
+I also tested how well the ElevenLabs API handles other Nigerian languages such as Yoruba, Igbo, and Pidgin English.

 # Technologies Used